Asian Markets Mostly Up, Dollar Sinks On Stimulus Pledges - UrduPoint

 The Mexican peso jumped more than three percent, while the South Korean won was more than one percent higher.
 Australia's and New Zealand's dollars were each up around two percent.

-Oil enjoyed an upturn after taking another severe hit on Thursday from ongoing worries about the impact of the virus on demand as well as the price war between major producers Russia and Saudi Arabia.
+Oil's initial advance also ran out of steam, a day after taking another severe hit from ongoing worries about the impact of the virus on demand as well as the price war between major producers Russia and Saudi Arabia.

 Adding to crude market weakness was a warning from the head of the International Energy Agency that consumption could drop by 20 million barrels a day.